Dual Diagnosis Treatment Toledo, IL

 Human Resources Center Of Edgar And Clark Counties - 38.3 miles from Toledo, IL

-Human Resources Center Of Edgar And Clark Counties is a dual diagnosis treatment center in Paris, Illinois that offers treatment for substance use and mental health disorders that include borderline personality disorder as well as paranoid personality disorder.
+Human Resources Center Of Edgar And Clark Counties is a dual-diagnosis treatment center in Paris, IL that provides treatment for drug and alcohol addiction and mental health disorders that include mood disorders as well as schizophrenia.

 Address: 118 East Court Street, P.O.
 Box 1118, Paris, IL 61944 in Edgar County